 How To Use Your IRA/401K To Buy Real Estate

-Many of our clients have planned for retirement by investing in traditional IRA’s.
-401K’s or SEP IRAs.
-Most of these vehicles are composed of mutual funds, stocks or bonds that are recommended by your custodian (stock broker or financial advisor).
-Some of our clients have expressed dissatisfaction with the rate of growth of their retirement accounts or for different reasons wished they could diversify into other wealth building vehicles.
+Many of our clients have planned for retirement by investing in traditional individual retirement accounts, 401(k)s or simplified employee pension IRAs.
+Most of these vehicles are composed of mutual funds, stocks or bonds that are recommended by your custodian (stockbroker or financial adviser.)
+Some of our clients have expressed dissatisfaction with the rate of growth of their retirement accounts, or for different reasons wished they could diversify into other wealth-building vehicles.

-We have seen clients who are not happy with their traditional IRAs or 401Ks find a specialized custodian and rollover their accounts to allow for direct purchases of commercial real estate such as income producing office, retail and industrial properties.
+We have seen clients who are not happy with their traditional IRAs or 401(k)s find a specialized custodian and roll over their accounts to allow for direct purchases of commercial real estate, such as income producing office, retail and industrial properties.
 One such client bought a foreclosed multi-tenant office building in Cary.
-The income and appreciation accumulate tax deferred until it is taken out.
-If the real estate is held in a ROTH IRA, all proceeds are tax free when taken out at retirement.
+The income and appreciation accumulate, tax-deferred, until it is taken out.
+If the real estate is held in a Roth IRA, all proceeds are tax-free when taken out at retirement.

-If you don’t have enough cash in your self directed IRA to buy an entire property by yourself, you can co-invest with friends and relatives as tenants in common.
+If you don’t have enough cash in your self-directed IRA to buy an entire property by yourself, you can co-invest with friends and relatives as tenants in common.
 The property deed would specify what percentage of ownership your IRA held in the property.
 In addition, if the group doesn’t have enough cash to buy the property outright, your group, usually operating under an LLC, can obtain a loan.
 You are not permitted to personally guarantee that loan, however.
-It must be what they call a non recourse loan.
+It must be what they call a non-recourse loan.
 Or that loan can be personally guaranteed by one of the others in the group who is not buying it as a part of his retirement plan.

-More and more people are taking advantage of this self directed retirement plan.
+More and more people are taking advantage of this self-directed retirement plan.
 You owe it to yourself to take a closer look.